grafana/grafana/docs/sources/developers/http_api/admin.md

 the permission of server admin, only users can be given that permission.
 So in order to use these API calls you will have to use Basic Auth and the Grafana user must have the Grafana Admin permission.
 (The default admin user is called `admin` and has permission to use this API.)

-> If you are running Grafana Enterprise and have [Role-based access control]({{< relref "../../enterprise/access-control/_index.md" >}}) enabled, for some endpoints you would need to have relevant permissions.
+> If you are running Grafana Enterprise, for some endpoints you'll need to have specific permissions.
+Refer to [Role-based access control permissions]({{< relref "../../enterprise/access-control/custom-role-actions-scopes" >}}) for more information.
-> Refer to specific resources to understand what permissions are required.

 ## Fetch settings